gjcarrow/quote-me/README.md

 # Quote Me

 A random quote generator you can stick anywhere on your page if you're so inclined.
+[Check it out](http://gjcarrow.github.io/quote-me/)

 ## Installation